rocrill/velo_city/README.md

 **Feature 11.
 Admin CRUD pages for Products, Events and Blog**

 * The my account dropdown menu contains links to Product, Blog and Event Management pages.
-The Product Management page is the example chosen in the screenshots below.
+The Product Management page is the example chosen in the screenshots below, however Product, Blog and Event management CRUD features are all tested in the user testing section.
 * The Product Management Page contains the following fileds: Category, Sku, Name, Description, Has sizes, Price, Rating, Image url.
 * The Blog Management page contains the following fields: Title, Slug, Author, Content, Status.
 * The Events Management page contains the following fields: Title, Event category, Event date, Content, Status, Image.